bcgov/AzureFilesPoC/ProofOfConceptPlan.md

 ### 3. Security & Compliance
 - Active Directory integration
 - NTFS permissions enforcement (ACL support).
-Can use same IDIR groups in Azure Files.
+Can use same domain security groups in Azure Files.
 - Antivirus/ransomware protection
 - Audit logging (access tracking)
-- Encryption (What is the BCPS need here? can we test it in the PoC?)
+- Encryption (What are the specific requirements here? can we test them in the PoC?)

 ### 4. Backup & Recovery
 - Snapshot support and rollback